Previous Releases

 • Integrating the token standard to enable the settlement of Delivery-versus-Payment workflows (DvPs)

-The following additional DARS should be installed on your validator node:
+The following additional DARs should be installed on your validator node:

 • utility-commercials-v0-0.2.0.dar